soymadip/Website/Bio.md

 How to make this gif?
 Easiest way:-

-I made mine with https://bit.ly/GitPro07
+I made my name with https://bit.ly/GitPro07
 Then i recorded my screen with OBS..
 Now copy that file to android/iOS and convert to gif with any video tool.
-(I used inshot) -->
+(I used inShot) -->

 <h1 align="center">